 Authors: Dan-Marius Voicilas, Monica-Mihaela Tudor, Lucian Luca and Anca-Marina Izvoranu

-Editors: Stelios Rozakis / co-editors: Lívia Kránitz and Zsófia Kunya
+Editors: Lívia Kránitz and Zsófia Kunya

 Photos used on cover: stock.adobe.com

 Funded by: BIOEASTsUP H2020 project

+2023

 Endorsement: The BIOEAST Initiative aims to build knowledge-based agriculture, forestry and aquaculture in the bioeconomy.
-For this reason, the BIOEASTsUP Horizon 2020 EU project was launched under the auspice of the macro-regional governmental initiative to support eleven countries in building up their own bioeconomy strategies and action plans.
+For this reason, the BIOEASTsUP Horizon 2020 EU project was launched under the auspice of the macro-regional governmental initiative to support eleven countries in building up their own bioeconomy strat- egies and action plans.